refactorsaurusrex/SimpleInjectorPowerShellCoreIssue/readme.md

 # What is this?
-I'm trying to create a PowerShell binary cmdlet library that uses SimpleInjector, but am encountering a problem where the SimpleInjector dll cannot be found.
+I'm trying to create a PowerShell Core binary cmdlet library that uses SimpleInjector, but am encountering a problem where the SimpleInjector dll cannot be found.
 This repo demonstrates the problem.

 # How to reproduce the problem
 1. Clone this repo and open the solution in Visual Studio.
 1. Run the solution.
+(Both projects should be set as 'StartUp Projects', so two PowerShell windows should open.)
 1. In each window, run `Test-JsonDotNetDependency` then `Test-SimpleInjectorDependency`.
-Both succeed using PowerShell 5, but the latter fails with PowerShell Core and results in a `FileNotFoundException` as shown below.
+Both succeed using PowerShell 5, but the latter fails with PowerShell Core, resulting in a `FileNotFoundException` as shown below.

 ![error](https://raw.githubusercontent.com/refactorsaurusrex/SimpleInjectorPowerShellCoreIssue/master/images/PSCoreError.png)